SanderRonde/write-buffer/README.md

 -   `maxLogs` the maximum amount of log entries before the contents should be written.
 -   `onLog` the function to be called when logging should occur
 -   `(disabled)` optional parameter that disables the buffering altogether
 -   `(shouldBeEnabled())` an optional function that is called every iteration.
 Can be used to disable or enable.
+Can return a promise for a boolean or a boolean.

 After that you can call the `stdout(...)` function to write buffer anything you write to it.
 You can force a flush by calling the `flush()` function.